1. Delivery Payment in Washington D.C. | Client Background and Decision to File a Civil Lawsuit

 3. Delivery Payment in Washington D.C. | Key Issues and Defense Arguments Raised by the Opposing Party

-Dispute Over Contractual Party and Payment Responsibility
+Dispute over Contractual Party and Payment Responsibility

 The defense attempted to shift liability by referencing internal accounting practices and third party payment processing.